isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-If you don't know what a piece of code does, you are risking deadlock.
+If you don’t know what a piece of code does, you are risking deadlock.

 ##### Example